 Restrictive cardiomyopathy is when the heart muscle becomes so stiff that the ventricles cannot expand to fill with blood.

-Symptoms: Like many serious diseases, high blood pressure does not produce symptoms until it has slowly and silently damages various organs which then begin to malfunction.
+Like many serious diseases, high blood pressure does not produce symptoms until it has slowly and silently damage various organs which then begins to malfunction.